nwoltman/compile-json-stringify/README.md

 Use this format if you know the exact number of items that an array will have.

-**Note:** With this format, only the items that are defined in the tuple will be stringified.
+**Note:** With tuple format, only the items that are defined in the tuple will be stringified.
 If the array being stringified is longer than the defined tuple, all additional items will be ignored.
 Example:

 ```js
 const stringify = compileJsonStringify({